By Michael W. Harris

 The other scene and music that I want to discuss, which is straight up Evangelion, is a cue called on the soundtrack release “Who Will Know (24_Biglsow),” and plays towards the end of Godzilla’s second attack.
 After the US drops its big bombs on Godzilla, finally injuring the monster, the creature unleashes radiation beam attacks, which destroys the bombers along with surrounding buildings.
 It also uses its atomic/radioactive breath which causes fires and massive radiation fallout in the area (truly a representation of the aftermath of the Fukushima meltdown).
 This truly chilling sequence is set to the slow, emotional musical cue, creating a counterpoint (as Akira Kurosawa and Fumio Hayasaka called it) of visual and music.

+[Edit: I have gone back and fixed dead links and have found a copy of the original scene.]
 I wish I had the original scene with this music because it is truly epic and shocking.
 The entire time Godzilla is destroying everything around it and we hear this music, my jaw was on the floor in awe of the scene.
 It was emotionally powerful, amazingly shot and framed, and the music was the perfect choice to bring home the helplessness that the characters felt as everything they tried failed and, indeed, made it worse.

 But this scene also was reminiscent of many from Evangelion.
 While I cannot recall one exactly, I know that this music and scene, along with the cue “Under a Burning Sky,” would fit quite well within the musical soundscape of Evangelion.